evdel720/reddit-web-reader/README.md

 ```
 ### SessionStorage

-When user refresh the page or visit another page, if I hold the access_token in my js files only, it goes away.
-I saved those necessary information (like access_token, refresh_token, expiration_time, section) in sessionStorage.
-Since it stores data with the origin url, when user refreshes or comes back from some other page, the access_token stays so user doesn't have to allow access many times.
+When the user refreshes the page or visits another page, if I hold the access_token in my js files only, it goes away.
+I saved the necessary information (like access_token, refresh_token, expiration_time, section) in sessionStorage.
+Since it stores data with the origin url, when the user refreshes or comes back from some other page, the access_token stays so the user doesn't have to allow access many times.
 Since Reddit API's access_token expires in an hour, I need to refresh the token once the time gets closer, so I set the timeout for that.
-Whenever user loads the html file again, it calculate the time left from the expiration_time and sets timeout with proper time.
+Whenever the user loads the html file again, it calculates the time remaining from the expiration_time and sets a timeout with proper time.

 ### Infinite Scroll

 I also set last in sessionStorage to store the id of last post in the current page.
 When user first loads the page, I made sure it's not there.
-Once user loads posts, it stores the last post's id.
-When I make request posts api call to Reddit, I can add that id to get the next posts after that.
-When user scrolls to the end of the page, the app shows the loading image and requests more after the last post.
-I added two event listeners for that to make sure mobile support.
+Once the user loads posts, it stores the last post's id.
+When I make a request posts api call to Reddit, I can add that id to get the next posts after that.
+When the user scrolls to the end of the page, the app shows the loading image and requests more after the last post.
+I added two event listeners for that for mobile support.

 ### mobile responsive design

-I used media query to support mobile environment and jQuery event, touchmove to build mobile event control.
+I used media query to support mobile environments and a jQuery event, touchmove to build mobile event control.

 ```css
 @media only screen